Julian Assange Alleged For Data BreachApril 12, 2019 |Cyber Security

 Besides, he was in persistent denial and did not admit the allegations for violating cybersecurity and data breach.
 Moreover, the following month, he refused to surrender to British police and bailed.
 In 2017, Swedish prosecutors tried to end this battle after years and claimed their preliminary investigation into profound accusations.
 The activist organisation became famous for printing secret information and news leaks, which caused embarrassment for the government and public officials.
 As a result, WikiLeaks alleged Ecuador for “illegally” terminating Assange’s “political asylum in violation of international law.”

 Accusations by the President Lenin Moreno

-Right after Assange detained, Moreno lashed out, “Today, I announce that the discourteous and aggressive behaviour of Mr Julian Assange, the hostile and threatening declarations of its allied organization, against Ecuador, and especially the transgression of international treaties, have led the situation to a point where the asylum of Mr Assange is unsustainable and no longer viable.”
+Right after Assange detained, Moreno lashed out, “Today, I announce that the discourteous and aggressive behavior of Mr. Julian Assange, the hostile and threatening declarations of its allied organization, against Ecuador, and especially the transgression of international treaties, have led the situation to a point where the asylum of Mr. Assange is unsustainable and no longer viable.”